Student complaints and academic appeals

 The Student Complaints and Academic Appeals procedures have three stages.

-We aim to resolve complaints quickly and locally by encouraging early resolution within the department that provides the service.
-This could mean an apology, an explanation if something has gone wrong, or immediate action to resolve a problem.
-Sometimes a matter will have to be referred to more than one member of staff to find the right answer, or receive approval for an outcome, but we will aim to keep you informed as we go along.
+We aim to resolve complaints quickly within the department that provides the service.
+Resolution could mean an apology, an explanation if something has gone wrong, or immediate action to resolve a problem.
+Sometimes a matter will have to be referred to more than one member of staff to find the right answer, or escalated to senior managers if initial attempts to resolve are unsuccessful, but we will aim to keep you informed as we go along.

 Academic appeals are screened at Stage One to determine whether they are submitted on valid grounds.